 Always keep all the software updated.
 There are always new security updates available, and we should install them as soon as possible.
 This is true not only for desktop computers and laptops, but, also for mobile phones and any other modern smart home internet connected things.

 If you do not update your computer regularly an attacker can find out the vulnerabilities in older version of the software or in the older version of the operating system you are running and attack your computer.
 Remember your threat model, think about what all things can go wrong if someone gets access your computer because of older vulnerable software.

 Use strong and unique passwords¶

-We should use unique passwords in different places.
-Otherwise, if someone can get hold of one of your password, they can break into other sites/places with the same password.
+We should always use unique passwords in different places.
+Otherwise, if someone can get hold of one of your passwords, they can break into other sites/places with the same password.
 We suggest using diceware to generate all of your passwords.
 To learn more, please read this blog post.

 Use password managers¶

 If you are not in front of the computer, then always remember to lock the screen.
 Do not keep the computer unlocked, let it be inside your house, or in your hostel, or in anywhere else.
 This is again an habit, and it takes time to make this habit.
 Having the computer always password protected will make sure that any person can not directly access your computer even if you are not front of the computer for few minutes.